On the order-diameter ratio of girth-diameter cages: Abstract

 For integers $k,g,d$, a $(k;g,d)$-cage (or simply girth-diameter cage) is a smallest $k$-regular graph of girth $g$ and diameter $d$ (if it exists).
 The order of a $(k;g,d)$-cage is denoted by $n(k;g,d)$.
 We determine asymptotic lower and upper bounds for the ratio between the order and the diameter of girth-diameter cages as the diameter goes to infinity.
 We also prove that this ratio can be computed in constant time for fixed $k$ and $g$.

 We theoretically determine the exact values $n(3;g,d)$, and count the number of corresponding girth-diameter cages, for $g \in \{4,5\}$.
 Moreover, we design and implement an exhaustive graph generation algorithm and use it to determine the exact order of several open cases and obtain -- often exhaustive -- sets of the corresponding girth-diameter cages.
-The largest case we generated and settled with our algorithm is a $(3;7,35)$-cage of order 136. \keywords{cage problem \and degree diameter problem \and extremal graphs \and generation algorithm.}
+The largest case we generated and settled with our algorithm is a $(3;7,35)$-cage of order 136.